hanyelfeki/Oblique-Objects/README.md

 The function findCornersObliqueRectangular finds 7 corners of the rectangular object while the first corner xyz0Corner is already given
-The function xyzMinMaxRectangular finds Xmin,Xmax,Ymin,Ymax,Zmin,Zmax of the oblique rectangular object The function checkIfPointInObliqueRectangular checks if the point (x,y,z) is inside the oblique rectangular object or not. nObjects is the total number of the Oblique Objects in the computational domain
+The function xyzMinMaxRectangular finds Xmin,Xmax,Ymin,Ymax,Zmin,Zmax of the oblique rectangular object The function checkIfPointInObliqueRectangular checks if the point (x,y,z) is inside the oblique rectangular object or not. nObjects is the total number of the Oblique Objects in the computational domain.
+We modernized the code using vectors instead of using pointers.